Gopal Bhar

-Life of Gopal

-Gopal, born in a low-caste family, was a prodigy since childhood.
-His father died when Gopal was young, and his mother was murdered via Sati-daha.
-His older brother was forced into slavery and he was abducted by a robber gang.
-Eventually a lady raised him, and in adulthood Gopal became a presence in the royal court of Krishnanagar in West Bengal.
-This courtier of Raja Krishnachandra was a witness in the most heinous conspiracy to remove the Nawab of Bengal.
-But Gopal never gave in to this conspiracy.
-Gopal repeatedly rebuked Raja Krishnachandra when he was partnering with Mir Jafar, Ghaseti Begum and others to remove the then Nawab of Bengal (Siraj ud-Daulah).
-On the contrary, he was ridiculed by the king and his courtiers.
-Raja Krishnachandra said that he would refrain from this plan only if he could go in front of the Nawab and cut his forehead.

-Even at the risk of his own life, Gopal went to Murshidabad for Krishnachandra.
-When he was not allowed to enter in front of the Nawab, he was bitten by a guard.
-Then when he was brought before the Nawab of Justice, Gopal really broke the Nawab.
-The Nawab informed that Gopal would be hanged the next day.

-Meanwhile, Gopal informed Mir Jafar that he had come to the Nawab to expose all the conspiracies.
-But since his breadwinner Raja Krishnachandra would also be trapped, he did not divulge it.
-Then at the instigation of Nawab Mir Jafar ordered the execution of Gopal.
-But there were no trace of Gopal in it.
-On the contrary, he broke the Nawab once again.

-The Nawab thinks that Gopal is insane.
-So the Nawab released him.
-Returning to Krishnanagar, Gopal once again tried to convince the king.
-But the king did not listen to him.
-In 1757, the humiliated Gopal left the country (Krishnanagar) without anyone noticing.
-Then no trace of him was found.

 Stories

 Tales of his exploits are narrated in West Bengal and Bangladesh to this day in numerous short stories.
 Their origin may be traced to local oral cultures of humour.
 The stories are popular and humorous, often ridiculing figures of authority, including the king, Krishnachandra, himself.
 Many of his stories depict him coming up with inventive and clever answers to satisfy the whimsical requests of royal personages, such as the Maharaja and the Rani.
 In some stories, Raja Krishnachandra asks him to complete certain tasks specifically to test his intelligence, or to embarrass him in public.
 Gopal Bhar always rebuffs the attempt successfully.
 The application of humour never crosses over to the realm of direct disrespect, but manages to point out the weakness in the opponent's argument or conviction.
 As such, his stories are comparable with those of Birbal, Tenali Raman, Gonu Jha and Nasreddin.